-Besides twice-daily yoga, we will do some hiking in beautiful, bug-free forests.
+Besides four yoga classes, we will do some hiking in beautiful, bug-free forests.
 We will do some breath and meditation playshops, as well as kirtan (call and response chant-song) to help us connect on all levels.

 Aldermarsh is managed by a volunteer-led nonprofit organization.
 Our inspiration and guidance comes from the spirits of the land, our hearts, and our community.
 Community support is essential for the long-term sustainability of Aldermarsh

 is an easy way to calm the mind and access higher energy vibrations.

 From Peggy Black (channeling The Team): There have been many suggestions and methods offered as to how to access the higher dimensions.
 We will always recommend the use of sound vibrations.
 Sounds and sound vibration always alters consciousness.
 Breath and breathing techniques will allow you to travel consciously, just as meditation and many forms of yoga will support your shift.

 Aldermarsh on Whidbey Island is a beautiful accommodation with good energy and various room situations, from individual small cabins, to rooms with up to 4 or even 5 people.